 Most of the machinery, or 'The Collection' as it's known, belongs to Shropshire Council.
 We are in the process of signing a loan agreement to ensure that the majority of this remains on site for the benefit of the public.

 Whilst the new not-for-profit will offer a programme of courses when the site reopens in Spring 2024, for now the site remains closed.
 Updates on courses will be released on social media.

 Yes!
 There is a lot of work to do on the site, from gardening to maintenance.
 If you are interested in volunteering at Acton Scott Working Farm please fill in our application form below.

-If you have experience which could be useful to the new not-for-profit organisation, or if you're interested in supporting the future of Acton Scott Working Farm by way of a donation or legacy, please email us at [email protected] and we will get back to you.
+If you have experience which could be useful to the new not-for-profit organisation, or if you're interested in supporting the future of Acton Scott Heritage Farm by way of a donation or legacy, please email us at [email protected] and we will get back to you.